deco-sites/www/docs/introduction/overview/en.md

 _deco.cx_ sites and stores have stellar performance thanks to a combination of edge deployment, server-side rendering, and server-side navigation.
-As a result, our typically have range above 90 on Lighthouse scores, which translates to better SEO and higher conversion rates.
+As a result, our typical sites score above 90 on Google's Lighthouse scores, which translates to better SEO and higher conversion rates.

 Whether you're a developer, marketer, or business owner, _deco.cx_ offers an